Recent quantum runtime (dis)advantages: Summary

-{\bf BF-DCQO hybrid algorithm.} Finally, we scrutinized reported gains for solving HUBO~\cite{ChandaranaKipuAdvantage} and show they are based on estimates that neglect robust timing protocols and cherry-picking statistics. \emph{With such methodology one can produce arbitrary supremacy by design}, cf. Fig.~\ref{fig:kipu_comp}.
-It is worth noting that the problem instances considered in~\cite{ChandaranaKipuAdvantage} were specifically designed to align with IBM’s Heron architecture~\cite{IBMHeron}, and purportedly to be ``\emph{challenging}'' for classical methods.
-We~found that on those instances, the high-quality physics-inspired methods produces diverse solutions and therefore requires much richer statistics to substantiate any claim of supremacy.
-Cherry-picking the best out of a few runs ($5$ therein) is not sufficient, cf. App. \ref{app:hubo}.
+{\bf BF-DCQO hybrid algorithm.} Finally, we analyze reported performance gains for solving HUBO instances~\cite{ChandaranaKipuAdvantage}.
+We find that these conclusions rely on runtime estimates and limited statistical sampling, which complicate a reproducible assessment of end-to-end performance.
+In particular, the problem instances considered were designed to align with specific hardware characteristics~\cite{IBMHeron} and require substantially richer statistics to support claims of systematic advantage.
+Our analysis shows that, under consistent timing protocols and broader sampling, the reported performance differences are not robust (cf. Fig.~\ref{fig:kipu_comp} and App.~\ref{app:hubo}).

-In conclusion, across all cases, a practical runtime advantage on current NISQ hardware remains elusive.
-Credible claims should not omit dominant overheads (readout, thermalization, transpilation, etc.), must employ a proper metric such as $\TTe$ with all the required optimizations, and should benchmark against state-of-the-art, parallel classical solvers impartially selected on a case-by-case basis reflecting the problem class.
+In summary, across all examined cases, a practical runtime advantage on current NISQ hardware is not observed under experimentally grounded performance metrics.
+Credible claims of runtime quantum advantage require careful accounting of dominant overheads (including readout, thermalization, and compilation), the use of well-defined metrics such as $\TTe$ with appropriate optimization, and benchmarking against state-of-the-art classical solvers selected impartially for the problem class under consideration.

-In contrast, in~\cite{Lidar2025}, all advantages were given to quantum annealing (such as avoiding dense instances and thus eliminating the need for embedding, allowing a relatively large $\epsilon > 1\%$, and using annealing time as a proxy for the actual runtime), yet this approach still could not compete for at least ``limited supremacy'' with a highly optimized classical algorithm executed on a single GPU~\cite{PawlowskiClosingGap}.